argonne-lcf/Megatron-DeepSpeed/ALCF/notes/cpt.md

 # CPT
-This document serves as a strategy cookbook for our current runs.
+This document serves as a **strategy cookbook** for our current runs.

-CPT is the process of continually pre-training a model on new data.
-The goal of CPT is to continue training on new data while retaining previously learned knowledge and avoiding forgetting.
-When compared to finetuning, the goal of CPT is not to improve the model knowledge and performance on a given downstream task but to retain and improve current knowledge as more data are being streamed while avoiding catastrophic forgetting.
+Continual pre-training (CPT) is the process of training a model on new data over time while retaining previously learned knowledge and avoiding forgetting.
+Unlike fine-tuning, the goal of CPT is **not** to optimize performance on a specific downstream task.
+Instead, CPT aims to **retain and incrementally improve general model knowledge** as new data are streamed, while mitigating catastrophic forgetting.

-In this document, we focus on three CPT approaches: a **data centric strategy**, an **optimization (LR) strategy**.
-This means that the following are **fixed** across all runs:
+In this document, we focus on two CPT approaches: a **data-centric strategy** and an **optimization (learning-rate) strategy**.
+As a result, the following components are **held fixed** across all runs:

 - Model architecture
 - Sequence length
+- Optimizer
-- Optimizer (although it might be interesting testing how changing optimizers across stages affect training)
+  *(although it may be interesting to explore how changing optimizers across stages affects training)*
-- All hyperparameters besides the LR
+- All hyperparameters except the learning rate
+- Evaluation and validation tasks
-- Evaluation/validation tasks (needs to be fixed from the start and be consistent across stages)
+  *(these must be fixed from the start and remain consistent across stages)*

-In all that follows, we suppose the base model was trained on dataset $D_0$ and label the subsequent datasets $D_i$, $i = 1 \cdots N$.
-What it means for us is that stage 1 is training with $D_0$, stage 2 is training with $D_1$, stage 3 with $D_3$ and stage 4 with $D_3$.
-We call the training data used to do CPT at stage i, $D^{CPT}_{i}$ A CPT strategy for the legacy model (agpt-7B) can be found at the end of the document.
+In what follows, we assume that the base model was trained on dataset $D_0$, and we denote subsequent datasets by $D_i$, with $i = 1, \ldots, N$.

+Under this convention:
+- **Stage 1** corresponds to training on $D_0$,
+- **Stage 2** corresponds to training on $D_1$,
+- **Stage 3** corresponds to training on $D_2$,
+- **Stage 4** corresponds to training on $D_3$,

+We denote by $D^{CPT}_i$ the **training data actually used for CPT at stage $i$** (which may be a mixture of multiple datasets, depending on the strategy).

+A CPT strategy for the legacy model (**agpt-7B**) is provided at the end of this document.

 ## Recommended CPT strategies by stage

 | CPT Stages | Distribution shift | Primary strategy | Fallbacks | Notes |